flintproject/Flint/doc/JOSS/paper.md

 [@nomura_toward_2010], which aims to establish a computational platform for multiscale in silico studies on physiome.
-As part of the platform, `Flint` complements the features of an authoring software PhysioDesigner for PHML [@asai_multilevel_2012], while they are deliberately separated programs.
+As part of the platform, `Flint` complements the features of an authoring software PhysioDesigner for PHML [@asai_multilevel_2012], while they are deliberately separate programs.
 Driven by demands from the project's collaborators, we have enhanced `Flint` to support different modeling standards.
 For example, in order to leverage a published SBML model of subcellular signaling to build tissue or higher-level physiological ones, there is a technical proposal embedding it in PHML [@asai_versatile_2014].
-Simulating such models is a reason for adopting `Flint` even when other state-of-the-art tools are publicly available, e.g. COPASI [@hoops_copasicomplex_2006], focusing on its own format.
-It is `Flint`'s main contribution to provide an open, language-agnostic resource for reproducible simulation studies.
+Simulating such models is a reason for adopting `Flint` even when other state-of-the-art tools are publicly available, e.g. COPASI [@hoops_copasicomplex_2006] that focuses on its own format. `Flint`'s main contribution is to provide an open, language-agnostic resource for reproducible simulation studies.

 # Implementation